nizos/nizos.github.io/src/posts/supply-chain-security-risks-in-static-sites/index.md

 <script src="https://cdn.example.com/script.js" integrity="sha384-abc123..." crossorigin="anonymous"></script>
 ```

 In this example, the `integrity` attribute contains the cryptographic hash of the script.
-If the file's content changes
+If the file's content is
-unexpectedly, the browser will reject it.
+altered unexpectedly, the browser will reject it.
 Tools like [webpack-subresource-integrity](https://www.npmjs.com/package/webpack-subresource-integrity)
 can automate the generation of these hashes, reducing the risk of human error.

 ### Content Security Policy (CSP)